ThatsMyName92/Net4U/README.md

 Hello M8's
-This GitHub is my way of learning to become a DevOps Eng
+This GitHub is my way of learning to become a DevOps Eng.

+Regards,
+ThatsMyName92.